Chokearth/OpenGL_training/README.md

 # OpenGL training

-This is just the projects that I've done to learn own to use OpenGL.
+This is just the projects that I've done to learn how to use OpenGL.
 I've posted them here in case someone wants some OpenGL examples.

 ## Used resource